 Nagi Ibrahim M.D.
 Cosmetic Medicine and Primary Care

-ALL PROCEDURES ARE DONE PERSONALLY BY THE DOCTOR
+ALL PROCEDURES ARE DONE BY DOCTOR NAGI HIMSELF

 Frequently Asked Questions